paulgazz/kconfig_case_studies/scripts/run_tools/config/README.md

 # Writing your own configuration files

 Configuration files for this tool are in the format of a single list, called "runs", of sequential runs.
-The format is as follows:
+The format is as follows (see the provided configuration files for more information)

     {
     "runs": [